daniel-acuna/daniel-acuna.github.io/_posts/2018-06-25-acuna-lab-is-looking-for-students.md

   Looking for Ph.D. and Master's students to work on exciting applications of artificial intelligence and pattern recognition to automate science.
 categories: Blog
-title: Acuna lab is looking for students to optimize science using machine learning
+title: Acuna lab is looking for students to optimize science using machine learning (new Fall 2019)
 published: true
 toc: true
 ---